Dynamic Response of an Electron Gas: Towards the Exact Exchange-Correlation Kernel

 While $\chi_{KS}$ is always straightforward to calculate, the kernel $K_{\mathrm{xc}}$ is typically approximated by a certain jellium model parametrization---its dependence on frequency is perhaps the most important challenge in the modern theory of the electron liquid~\cite{vignale}.
 Due to the NAC problem, conventional quantum Monte Carlo methods can not address the dynamics of realistic interacting models.
 In the absence of numerical inputs, the existing phenomenological approximations~\cite{Runge1984,Kohn1985,Perdew92,Perdue2020,Gunn2002} were shown to be insufficient in a number of cases \cite{Nepal}.
 As a result, the frequency dependence of the kernel remains largely unknown, except for known zero and infinite frequency limits.

 The most prominent feature of charge response function is the plasmon resonance, see Fig.\ref{Fig3}.
 Its amplitude and width are controlled by the plasmon lifetime, which is finite at $(Q,T)=(0,0)$ and increases with $Q$ and $T$ \cite{TTKP2021}.
 In contrast, the plasmon decay into multiple electron-hole pairs is absent in the RPA and the peak in $\chi_{KS}$ is a delta function (regularized in simulations by $\eta \ne 0$).
-At momentum $Q \approx k_F/2$ one can also see a shift in the pole position reflecting deviations in the plasmon dispersion relation from the RPA prediction.
+A shift in the pole position at momentum $Q \approx k_F/2$ (better seen in the $\mathrm{Im} \chi$ part) reflects deviations in the plasmon dispersion relation from the RPA prediction (see also Fig.~\ref{Fig2}).

 Our finite-$T$ simulations of the exchange-correlation kernel $K_{xc}(\Omega/\varepsilon_F)$ are shown in Fig.~\ref{Fig4}.
 They are based on the exact relation (\ref{ExchCorr}) and simulated on a relatively sparse $\{Q,\Omega \}$-grid with momenta $Q \lesssim k_F/2$ with the goal of demonstrating the feasibility of the technique.
 Proper tabulation of the kernel on a dense grid for practical TDDFT applications goes beyond the scope of present work (and requires substantial increase in computational resources).